Menu

 Losing your job: how does it affect your pension?

 If you lose your job, your pension might not be the first thing on your mind.
 Nevertheless, it may be wise to think about it.
+As soon as you leave your job, your pension accrual will stop.
 This page explains how becoming unemployed affects your pension.

 Leaving employment notice